How to Have the Best Solo Trip to Portugal

 A Guided Tour

 One of the best ways to spend your time on a solo trip is to join a group for a few hours.
-A group tour has several benefits: you’ll get the low-down on the land and be able to orient yourself better in a new city.
+A group tour has several benefits.
+You’ll get the low-down on the area and be able to orient yourself better in a new city.
 Plus, you’ll meet like-minded travelers.

 On Walks’ Best of Bairro Alto tour, you’ll spend three hours traversing one of Lisbon’s most enchanting neighborhoods while stopping to eat and drink all that is delicious in Lisbon.
 Seven different tastings, five drinks, and four stops.
 As a big bonus, you’ll likely have some new food-and-drink-loving friends by the end of the tour.